AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

-Ultimately, queried instantiation did **not** survive in the marketplace, and even Sun’s compiler now uses greedy instantiation.
+Ultimately, queried instantiation did **not** survive in the marketplace, and even Sun's compiler now uses greedy instantiation.

 ##### 14.4.3 Iterated Instantiation